sebastianneubauer/dockerize-python-scaffold/README.md

 # Template for dockerizing your python application for local development

 Disclaimer: This is highly opinionated.
-Tested and optimized for Mac
+Tested and optimized for Mac.
+Heavily inspired by https://github.com/fjetter

 ## Getting started